virensoni3/CTEC3905-assignment/README.md

 - The website worked fine on a mobile phone, a tabled and on a desktop.
 The images and text resized well.

 - Everyone liked the fact that all the information was on one page.
 Thus the idea of a single page web app made sense.

+## Comments

+- A lot of people liked the quality of the images that I used in the website.

+- The way the images resized was also appreciated and went well with the black background.

+- A lot of people really liked the sliding text when a user hovered on the images.

+## Problems and solutions

+- Originally I had a different background image on the homepage however I had to change it because it was not big enough for a large screen desktop.

+- When I was doing the animated arrow, I decided to make the arrow thicker so it was more visible.

+- When I had the images of the 4 cars, I needed to decide how the pictures would be displayed on various screen resizes.
+Thus on a laptop or large screen the images would be displayed 2 by 2 and on a mobile it would be displayed in one column with 4 images.

+- Another problem that I had is that the background image was not resizing.
+However I changed the background-size and background-attachment properties and that was resolved.

+## Wireframe sketches